jbettencourt10/377-lab-gdb_xv6/README.md

 ## Part 1: Xv6 (5 Points)

 Xv6 is a small operating system designed by MIT for students to learn how operating systems work.
 It includes several features we have or will learn about, like a scheduler, processes, file system, and system calls.
 For the sake of this lab, we will be investigating how Xv6 schedules processes, handles I/O, and makes systems calls by looking through the source code available to us.

+To run xv6, first use the 'make' command in the directory.
+Then, after completion, use the 'make qemu-nox' command in the same directory.
+A shell will appear, and you will be using the Xv6 OS.

 proc.c
 ```c++